geoflows/D-Claw/user_guide/overview.md

     - 1 = norm(flowgradevariable)
     - 2 = norm(grad(flowgradevariable))

-TODO: Here norm probably means the combination of x and y components of depth and momentum or the absolute value of option 3.
-True?

-and
-`flowgrademinlevel` indicates that the refinement will occur to at least this level if `flowgradevalue` is exceeded.
+If the `flowgradevalue` is exceeded then D-Claw will refine up to at least the level indicated by `flowgrademinlevel` unless refinement is limited by AMR refinement limits defined by AMR regions.

 ### 2.10 Source terms and  the source .f90 file